gZanda/Django_And_React/README.md

 ## 📌 About

-Project made to understand how to create a complete Web Project integrating DJANGO and REACT
+Project made to understand how to create a Web Application integrating DJANGO and REACT

 ## 📌 Technologies